bbauska/zombiePolitics/README.md

 debates today consists of a gross conflation of virtually all the vulnerabilities of children and youth into variations on the theme of crime.
-This may work to raise the salience of educa­ tion on the public agenda, but at the cost to students of an education embedded with themes of "accountability," “zero tolerance," and “norm shaping."3
+This may work to raise the salience of educa­ tion on the public agenda, but at the cost to students of an education embedded with themes of "accountability," "zero tolerance," and "norm shaping."3</p>

-As the logic of the market and “the crime complex”4 frame a number of social actions in schools, students are subjected to three particularly offensive policies, often defended by school authorities and politicians under the rubric of school safety First, students are increasingly subjected to zero tolerance laws that are used primarily to punish, repress, and exclude them.
-Second, they are increasingly subjected to a “crime complex” in which security staff using harsh disciplinary practices now displace the normative functions teachers once provided both in and outside of the classroom.
+<p>As the logic of the market and "the crime complex"4 frame a number of social actions
+in schools, students are subjected to three particularly offensive policies, often defended by school authorities and politicians under the rubric of school safety First, students are increasingly subjected to zero tolerance laws that are used primarily to punish, repress, and exclude them.
+Second, they are increasingly subjected to a "crime complex" in which security staff using harsh disciplinary practices now displace the normative functions teachers once provided both in and outside of the classroom.</p>

-Third, more and more schools are breaking down the space between education and juvenile delinquency; substituting penal pedagogies for critical leaming and replac­ ing a school culture that fosters a discourse of possibility with a culture of fear and social control.
-Consequently, many youth, especially poor minorities in urban school systems, are not just being suspended or expelled from school but also have to bear the terrible burden of being ushered into the dark precincts of juvenile detention centers, adult courts, and prisons.
+<p>Third, more and more schools are breaking down the space between education and
+juvenile delinquency; substituting penal pedagogies for critical leaming and replac­ ing a school culture that fosters a discourse of possibility with a culture of fear and social control.
+Consequently, many youth, especially poor minorities in urban school systems, are not just being suspended or expelled from school but also have to bear the terrible burden of being ushered into the dark precincts of juvenile detention centers, adult courts, and prisons.</p>

-Once seen as an invaluable public good and laboratory for critical learning and engaged citizenship, public schools are increasingly viewed as a site of crime, ware­ houses, or containment centers.
+<p>Once seen as an invaluable public good and laboratory for critical learning and
+engaged citizenship, public schools are increasingly viewed as a site of crime, ware­ houses, or containment centers.
 Consequently, students are also reconceived through the optic of crime as populations to be managed and controlled primarily by secu­